emag1c/ml-stonks/README.md

-This is a collection of experiments for applying machine learning concepts to stock prices
+This is a collection of experiments for applying machine learning concepts to stock data